 Acrylic knits are primarily used for outdoor clothing because they are wind resistant and water repellent.

-Acrylic is also used in a variety of cold-weather clothing (like sweaters, gloves, scarfs, hats, hoodies) and in sports clothes, it’s often used to make lining.
+Acrylic is also used in a variety of cold-weather clothing (like sweaters, gloves, scarfs, hats, hoodies), and in sports clothes, it’s often used to make the lining.
 There are worries that acrylic might be carcinogenic, so it’s best to keep your skin away from this fiber.

 But I noticed that 100% acrylic knit fabric is not very common, and acrylic fibers are often used to make knit fabrics in blends with cotton, rayon, and wool.